Why People Use Social Media

 Well, for starters, the study proposes a different approach to social media consumption than we are used to—namely, that we are actively involved in the media consumption process.

 Contrary to popular belief, we are not simply passive users who consume everything we are fed.
-In fact, we are conscious of our habits and behaviours, and have control over what we observe, do, and engage in.
+In fact, we are conscious of our habits and behaviours and have control over what we observe, do, and engage in.

 This detail, no matter how insignificant it appears, is crucial.

-Given that all humans are motivated by their own needs and desires, it is worthwhile to consider how our actions, behaviors, and motivations are shaped.
+Given that all humans are motivated by their own needs and desires, it is worthwhile to consider how our actions, behaviours, and motivations are shaped.
 After all, our brains are hardwired to seek out experiences that satisfy our desires, whether they offer immediate gratification or long-term happiness.

 So, the next time you catch yourself smiling at your phone, consider the science underlying this seemingly mindless act.
 Could it be that, just like the participants in this study, you opted to interact with a certain platform because of the gratification it provided?
 And conversely, did you actively avoid those that didn’t?